Primary peritoneal cancer

 What is the peritoneum?

-The peritoneum covers all of the organs within the tummy (abdomen), such as the bowel and the liver.
+The peritoneum is a layer of thin tissue that lines the inside of the tummy (abdomen).
+It covers all of the organs within it, such as the bowel and the liver.
 It protects the organs and acts as a barrier to infection.
-It has 2 layers.
-One layer lines the abdominal wall and is called the parietal layer.
-The other layer covers the organs and is called the visceral layer.
+It has 2 layers:

 There is a small amount of fluid between the two layers, which separates them and allows them to slide over each other.
 This fluid allows us to move around without causing any friction on the layers.